 How to begin your fault accident claim?

 If you have been involved in an auto accident, it is recommended that you seek out the services of your car accident attorneys.
 This is especially recommended when you are unsure who is at fault.
-Take advantage of the free initial consultation services offered by personal injury lawyer in Atlanta to shed more light on your case.
+Take advantage of the free initial consultation services offered by a personal injury lawyer in Atlanta to shed more light on your case.

 Any fault accident will be processed through the driver’s insurance company to start a fault accident claim.
 It is recommended that you reach out to your insurance company within 24 hours of the accident to report the case.